scoverage/scalac-scoverage-plugin/README.md

 are included on a single line, eg a very simple example:

 ```
-val status = if (age < 18) "No beer" else "Beer for you"
+val status = if (Color == Red) Stop else Go
 ```

-If you had a unit test that ran through the value 18 you would get 100% line coverage yet you only have 50% statement coverage.
+If you had a unit test that ran through the Color Red you would get 100% line coverage yet you only have 50% statement coverage.

 Let's expand this example out to be multifacted, albeit somewhat contrived:

 ```
-val status = if (religion == "Pentecostalist") "Beer forbidden" else if (age < 18) "Underage" else "Beer for you"
+val status = if (Color == Red) Stop else if (Sign == Stop) Stop else Go
 ```

-Now we would get 100% code coverage for passing in the values ("Buddhist", 34).
+Now we would get 100% code coverage for passing in the values (Green, SpeedLimit).

 That's why in scoverage we focus on statement coverage, and don't even include line coverage as a metric.
 This is a paradigm shift that we hope will take hold.